cs123tas/projects/brush/README.md

 and operating directly with pixel data is efficient.
 Though speed may not be a factor in Brush, it will be much more important in later assignments.
-To get the raw image data, you will need to use theCanvas2D::data()method.
-Thedata()method will return a pointer to the beginning of the block of memory used to store the canvas.
-In graphics, you will almost never seeputandgetmethods being used for pixels.
+To get the raw image data, you will need to use the `Canvas2D::data()` method.
+The `data()` method will return a pointer to the beginning of the block of memory used to store the canvas.
+In graphics, you will almost never see `put` and `get` methods being used for pixels.
-You may notice thatdata()returns anRGBA*.
-This is a pointer to the beginning of an array ofRGBAs.
-EachRGBAis a 4-byte struct with red, green, blue, and alpha values (in that order) ranging from 0
+You may notice that `data()` returns an `RGBA*`.
+This is a pointer to the beginning of an array of `RGBA`s.
+Each `RGBA` is a 4-byte struct with red, green, blue, and alpha values (in that order) ranging from 0 to 255.
+You can either access the members of each RGBA using the

-to 255.
-You can either access the members of each RGBA using the .r .g, .b, .a fields, or you can cast theRGBA* to anunsigned char*.
+.r .g, .b, .a fields, or you can cast the `RGBA*` to an `unsigned char*`.
-The support code only looks at the RGB values in eachRGBA, so you don’t need to worry about the alpha value of a particular pixel (it can be left unchanged at 255 ).
+The support code only looks at the RGB values in each `RGBA`, so you don’t need to worry about the alpha value of a particular pixel (it can be left unchanged at 255 ).
 Instead, you’ll use the alpha value set by the slider in the GUI, which you’ll use when setting RGB values you paint.
-TheRGBAs are stored in row-major order.
-Each consecutiveRGBAis one pixel to the right of the last one, and they wrap around at the border of the image to the left column of the next row (just like the characters on this page).
+The `RGBA`s are stored in row-major order.
+Each consecutive `RGBA` is one pixel to the right of the last one, and they wrap around at the border of the image to the left column of the next row (just like the characters on this page).